Learn best practices for using the Test Writing Service.

 Following are the best practices we recommend when working with our Test Writing Service (TWS).
 For more information, see Using the Test Writing Service.

 The most critical component for a successful TWS run is the information you submit.
 To ensure high-quality output and get your tests back fast, use the following guidelines.

 - Specify the environment and let us know if you’re using more than one.

 - Ensure the environment is included in the Sites and Environments section of your account settings.

-- Ensure the environment is accessible 24/7 to accommodate Rainforest test authors, who are in different time zones.
+Ensure the environment is accessible 24/7 to accommodate Rainforest test authors in different time zones.

 - If required, the environment should support multiple concurrent testers.

 - Communicate any major known defects in the app or test environment.